Phoebe Bright: Marriage to Stephen Gottlieb

 Phoebe goes into premature labour the night before their wedding.
-She gives birth to a baby girl, Hope, who is rushed to hospital.
+She gives birth to a baby girl, Hope Gottlieb (Laura Pearson), who is rushed to hospital.
+Daddo told a TVTimes reporter that "it's a real crisis" for the characters because Hope is two months premature.
 Hope develops breathing problems and is placed into an incubator.
 Stephen informs Phoebe that there is a possibility that Hope will die.
 Robertson only had to film labour scenes and not the actual birth.
 She watched a series of birthing videos to help her portray labour correctly.
 Robertson tried so hard acting out the labour contractions that she nearly fainted on the set.
 She told Hilary Kingsley (Daily Mail) that "just acting it, breathing heavily through the contractions, made me feel faint."
+Phoebe and Hope's story was made authentic with the casting of Pearson, who herself was born premature.
+The show's casting department were auditioning new-born babies to play Hope when an on-set tutor, Kath, put Pearson forward.
+Kath's sister-in-law Sharon Pearson had given birth to Laura two weeks prematurely.
+Unlike Hope, Laura was a healthy baby and Kath suggested that she play the role.
+Pearson was eleven days old when she was used in Hope's birth scenes.

 Eleven days after the cancellation of their first wedding, the duo marry.
 With their original venue cancelled, Benito (George Spartels) and Cathy Alessi (Elspeth Ballantyne) allow them to get married in their back garden.
 Writers introduced doubt into the proceedings when nurse Pam Willis (Sue Jones) interrupts their vows.
 Phoebe fears that Pam has brought her bad news, but is delighted to find she has brought Hope home from hospital.
 With her family complete the pair finally marry.
 The Neighbours production team enlisted Jocelyn Creed to design Phoebe's wedding dress.
 She told a TVTimes reporter that she worked hard to make Phoebe's dress "really special".
 It took more than four weeks to complete and she dressed the character's hair with pearls to match.